imsweb/staging-client-java/README.md

 ## Download

-Starting with version 1.5, Java 7 is the minimum version required to use the library.
-Prior versions required Java 6 or later.
+Java 8 is the minimum version required to use the library.

 Download [the latest JAR][1] or grab via Maven: